Opening a package can be a bit of an adventure.

 Our first Fracture packaging was a simple, but protective, Styrofoam box.
 It was great in that it kept our glass prints safe while allowing a cost-effective shipping solution.
 But our love for the planet kept reminding us that Styrofoam just wasn’t the answer.
 Thus, we began our search for a better solution.

-What we started using next was honeycomb cardboard, tape, and creativity.
+What we starting using next was honeycomb cardboard, tape, and creativity.

 What’s honeycomb, you ask?
 It’s a type of cardboard that has a “honeycomb” structure inside to make it lighter, eco-friendly, and super protective.
 Check it out: